|

 California appellate courts are bound by the substantial evidence

-disputed fact question.
-The reviewing court must determine on the
+any disputed fact question.
+The reviewing court must determine

-Substantial evidence is evidence that is of ponderable legal significance.
+determination.
+Substantial evidence is evidence that is of ponderable

-even if the justices personally would have ruled differently if
+court must affirm, even if the justices personally would have

 Supersedeas (Writ of Supersedeas)